 Yes.
 You can use the water for all of these activities and you won’t be exposed to lead.
 Lead in water isn’t easily absorbed through the skin or mucous membranes.

 before using the water to drink or cook with when the water has been sitting in the pipes for longer than 6 hours.
+The water will feel cold to the touch when it has been flushed out.
 Only use cold water (not hot) from the tap to drink and cook with.
 Boiling the water does

 not decrease the lead in it.

 Yes.
-Alberta follows the Canadian Drinking Water Quality Guideline for lead of 10 micrograms per litre or 10 parts per billion.
+Alberta follows the Canadian Drinking Water Quality Guideline for lead of 5 micrograms per litre (0.005mg/L) or 5 parts per billion.
 This guideline is a more protective (conservative) estimate of how much lead in drinking water can contribute to a child’s total exposure to lead from all sources.

 People are exposed to lead inside and outside.
 It‘s in the air, soil, dust, drinking water, food, and many other products.
 Older homes may have lead-based paint, and people can be exposed if they get paint chips or paint dust in their mouths.
 Young children can be exposed to lead if they get dirt or dust in their mouth from their hands or other objects.